 The journal will cover technical and clinical studies related to health, ethical and social issues in field of Rheumatology / Rehabilitation.
 Articles with clinical interest and implications will be given preference.

-Ultrasonographic findings of the shoulders in Egyptian patients with rheumatoid arthritis
+Diastolic dysfunction in patients with rheumatoid arthritis

 Abstracting and Indexing